cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/create-deployment.md

 1. Enter the name of the deployment

-1. Specify parent on which the blueprint should be deployed on - this option is presented only when the blueprint is using [get_environment_capability]({{< relref "developer/blueprints/spec-intrinsic-functions#get_environment_capability" >}}) intrinsic function
+1. Specify environment on which the blueprint should be deployed on - this option is presented only when the blueprint is using [get_environment_capability]({{< relref "developer/blueprints/spec-intrinsic-functions#get_environment_capability" >}}) intrinsic function

 1. Specify the input parameters or enter the location of a file that contains the input parameters